awsdocs/amazon-redshift-developer-guide/doc_source/proof-of-concept-playbook.md

 1. After you enter all required cluster properties, choose **Create cluster** to launch your data warehouse\.

-   For more details about creating clusters with the Amazon Redshift console, see [Creating a cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-clusters-console.html#create-cluster) in the *Amazon Redshift Cluster Management Guide*\.
+   For more details about creating clusters with the Amazon Redshift console, see [Creating a cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-clusters-console.html#create-cluster) in the *Amazon Redshift Management Guide*\.

 ### Convert the schema and set up the datasets for the proof of concept<a name="proof-of-concept-convert-schema"></a>